Carbon-Twelve-C12/supernova/btclib/docs/emissions_framework.md

 ## REC Prioritization

-Renewable Energy Certificates (RECs) are given higher priority over carbon offsets in the SuperNova emissions framework for several key reasons:
+Renewable Energy Certificates (RECs) are given higher priority over carbon offsets in the supernova emissions framework for several key reasons:

 1. **Direct Impact on Electricity Generation**: RECs directly support the production of renewable electricity, which is the primary source of emissions from mining operations.